There's much to see here.

 reliability demands.
 The redundant – two channel – design of the actuator allows continuous operation even if one of the two channels has failed.
 All major components such as the electric motors, control and communication electronics, and power supply are available twice (redundant).
 The position sensor features a three channel design (for 2 out of 3 voting).
 All major components of the actuator are continuously diagnosed by the micro controllers of the actuator and its health status can be read via the redundant interface.

-are not dependent on the engine running or alternator power.
+so they are not dependent on the engine running or alternator power.

 The only mechanical linkage/controls are between the Actuator and the control arm